T2INFT/T2INFT/README.md

 ## Acknowledgements
-- This project was inspired by HKU MSc
+- This project was inspired by HKU MSc Computer Science
+- Thanks to all team members